-A common cloud operating model is an inevitable shift for enterprises aiming to maximize their digital transformation efforts.
-The HashiCorp suite of tools seeks to provide solutions for each layer of the cloud to enable enterprises to make this shift to the cloud operating model.
+Transitioning to a cloud operating model is an inevitable shift for enterprises aiming to maximize their digital transformation efforts.
+The HashiCorp suite of tools seeks to provide solutions for each layer of the cloud - and each principle of the cloud operating model - to enable enterprises to modernize their operations.

-Enterprise IT needs to evolve away from ITIL-based control points with its focus on cost optimization, toward becoming self-service enablers focused on speed optimization.
-It can do this by delivering shared services across each layer of the cloud designed to assist teams deliver new business and customer value at speed.
+Enterprise IT needs to evolve away from ITIL-based control points, with their focus on cost optimization, toward becoming self-service enablers focused on speed optimization.
+It can do this by delivering shared services across each layer of the cloud, designed to assist teams deliver new business and customer value at speed.